eclipse/microprofile-starter/src/main/resources/REST-README.md

     "descriptions": {
-        "CONFIG": "Configuration - externalize and manage your configuration parameters outside your microservices", "OPEN_API": "Open API - Generate OpenAPI-compliant API documentation for your microservices", "HEALTH_CHECKS": "Health Checks - Verify the health of your microservices with custom verifications", "REST_CLIENT": "Rest Client - Invoke RESTful services in a type-safe manner", "FAULT_TOLERANCE": "Fault Tolerance - all about bulkheads, timeouts, circuit breakers, retries, etc. for your microservices", "JWT_AUTH": "JWT Propagation - propagate security across your microservices",
+        "CONFIG": "Configuration - externalize and manage your configuration parameters outside your microservices", "OPEN_API": "Open API - Generate OpenAPI-compliant API documentation for your microservices", "HEALTH_CHECKS": "Health - Verify the health of your microservices with custom verifications", "REST_CLIENT": "Rest Client - Invoke RESTful services in a type-safe manner", "FAULT_TOLERANCE": "Fault Tolerance - all about bulkheads, timeouts, circuit breakers, retries, etc. for your microservices", "JWT_AUTH": "JWT Propagation - propagate security across your microservices",